ahmedmsharif11/EngineeringPortfolio/README.md

 I'm a Mechanical Engineering student at Yale with interests in robotics, mechanical design, embedded systems, and the use of data and computation in engineering.

 I built these projects as part of my effort to develop practical engineering skills through experimentation, iteration, and hands-on work.

-I especially like that README for you because it doesn't claim you're an expert at everything.
-It shows that you're actively developing real engineering skills, while still making clear that you've actually built working systems.

-How to run the website

-Because I made your site completely self-contained, running it is extremely simple.

-If your folder looks like:

-yourusername.github.io/
-│
-├── index.html
-└── README.md